-Second-year nursing students are encouraged to offer assistance and support to first-year students as new students' transition into the DTA/MRP Program.
+Second-year nursing students are encouraged to offer assistance and support to first-year students as new students' transition into the Associate in Applied Science Nursing Transfer Degree Program.
 Peer support has long been proven beneficial to ease concerns and stress associated with intense academic programs.
 Networking between peers helps promote student academic success.